imkoushik22/Walmart/README.md

 It will serve the directory on localhost 8080 by default.

 Next steps: Remove unncessary frills from the website.
-Figure out how to algorithmically add option for "Top-k Recommendations", k - user choice
+Figure out how to algorithmically add option for "Top-k Recommendations"; k - user choice

 Directory Structure:
 ```